cpressey/cyclemill/README.md

     creates a workflow, the middle ones (provided by caller) take the workflow, and the final one updates the workflow to finished state.
-*   Have `start_workflow_canvas` add a "final" task in a chain to the signature passed to it, that updates the workflow to COMPLETED.
+*   Have `start_workflow_canvas` add a "init" task in a chain to the signature passed to it, that creates the initial WorkflowTask.
 *   Have a pattern so that all the intermediate task in the canvas pass on the workflow_id to the next task.
 *   Demo task that runs subtasks in a group.